rrra/www/content/post/2020/virtual-walkms-fargo-2020.md

 support for
 [Walk MS: Fargo 2020]({{< relref "/calendar/2020/ms-walk-fargo.md" >}}).

-Communication support is no longer needed for thie event because the National MS Society has moved all Walk MS events---through June---to fully virtual experiences.
+Communication support is no longer needed because the National MS Society has moved all Walk MS events---through June---to fully virtual experiences.

-These virtual experiences will allow continued support of life-changing breakthroughs for people affected by MS; because people with MS need us now more than ever.
+These virtual experiences will continue support of life-changing breakthroughs for people affected by MS while following current social-distancing guidelines.

 <!--more-->